Nico-Curti/rFBP/README.md

 **NOTE 1:** if you want enable the OpenMP support (*4.5 version is required*) compile the library with `-DOMP=ON`.

+**NOTE 2:** if you want enable the Scorer support compile the library with `-DSCORER=ON`.
+If you want use a particular installation of the Scorer library or you have manually installed the library following the `README` instructions, we suggest to add the `-DScorer_DIR=/path/to/scorer/shared/scorer` in the command line.

+**NOTE 3:** if you want enable the Cython support compile the library with `-DPYWRAP=ON`.
+The Cython packages will be compiled and correctly positioned in the `rFBP` Python package **BUT** you need to run also the setup before use it.

-**NOTE 2:** if you use MagT configuration, please download the `atanherf coefficients` file before running any executable.
+**NOTE 4:** if you use MagT configuration, please download the `atanherf coefficients` file before running any executable.
 You can find a downloader script inside the [scripts](https://github.com/Nico-Curti/rFBP/tree/master/scripts) folder.
 Enter in that folder and just run `python dowload_atanherf.py`.

 ### Make C++ installation